Part II: Hurricane Helene Relief Efforts

 We all smiled, and our smiles oozed hope.
 I love nurses, especially this nurse from Hickory.
 She knew just what to say.

 Around 4pm, our volunteer team finished our work orders, and began to say goodbye.
-I learned that typically, Samaritan's Purse teams will come in quickly after a natural disaster to get homes "contractor-ready," but not full-rebuild.
+I learned that typically, Samaritan's Purse teams will come in quickly after a natural disaster to get homes "contractor-ready," but not fully rebuild.
 In Appalachia, there were too many homes to help, too many families like Thomas and Lindsey's, and some not so lucky.

-This time we did hug Lindsey and Thomas one at a time and spoke words of encouragement over them for the coming days.
 What words did I have for them?
-Their strength, their love for one another, their humbleness to open their wounds up for outside help...
+Their strength, their love for one another, their humbleness to open their wounds for outside help...
 They were the helpers, they were our teachers on strength and humility.

 Then, a Chaplain from Billy Graham School of Missions brought us all together for prayer.
 Mentally and physically exhausted from one day of manual labor...
 That prayer hit deeper than any other prayer I can remember.

-I've never spent my day in a more meaningful way than that Wednesday.
+I've never spent a day in a more meaningful way than that Wednesday.
 I hope my story provides a glimpse into the impact your physical and financial contributions to Samaritan's Purse has on Western North Carolina.

 Stay Cheesin,